-- One of the best ways to be prepared for your winter energy costs is to be informed.
-This page will provide you with quick access to information that will make your home or business more energy efficient, link you to tips, financing options and fuel assistance, and provide information on new heating options.
+- One of the best ways to lower energy costs is to be informed.
+This page will provide you with quick access to information that will make your home or business more energy efficient, link you to tips, financing options and fuel assistance, and provide information on new heating and cooling options.

 Energy Efficiency Programs & Rebates Do-It-Yourself Energy Savings Tips Help With Your Utility/Fuel Bill & Fuel Assistance Important Contact Information

 Massachusetts leads the nation in energy efficiency.
-Learn about how you can take action for this winter and beyond.
-Remember; be sure to Keep Warm, Keep Safe.
+Learn about how you can take action regardless of the season.

 Energy Efficiency & Renewables: Programs and Rebates